 We took a look at all of the different options on the market for airgun pellets, and here’s what we found.

 Wadcutter pellets are the natural choice for target shooting.

 They have a broad, round head that cut big holes in paper targets.
 Wadcutters are good for plinking, and some competitive shooting events make their marksmen use them.
-These pellets range from ultra-cheap target pellets, to expensive tournament-grade wadcutters.
+They range from ultra-cheap target pellets, to expensive tournament-grade wadcutters.

 Some hunters think that wadcutters work better on a small game than domed or pointed pellets, but I haven’t been able to dig up any hard evidence to prove it.
-The theory is that wadcutters won’t over penetrate, so they work like some sort of a poor man’s hollowpoint.
+The theory is that wadcutters don’t over penetrate so they work like some sort of a poor man’s hollowpoint.

 Whether or not that’s true is anyone’s guess, but there’s a decent amount of anecdotal evidence — and some squirrel hunters swear by them.